Duckworth-Lewis Method: Cricket Fair Play Rain Guide 2024

 Average Run Rate Method:

 • This method simply reflected the scoring rate of the team batting second when the match was interrupted.
-However, it ignored wickets lost by that team.
+However, it ignored the wickets lost by that team.
 If Team 2 anticipated rain, they could go all out for runs without worrying about losing wickets.
 Not a fair comparison with Team 1!

 Most Productive Overs Method: